s4sebin/darvin-boilerplate/src/templates/modules/m01-grid/meta/readme.md

 * v1.0.0 - inital commit

 ## Description
-The grid module belongs to the default content.
+The accordion module belongs to the default content.